Andrew McCutchen Player Props: Pirates vs. Padres

 Andrew McCutchen At The Plate

-- Among the qualifying hitters in baseball, he ranks 53rd in batting average, ninth in on-base percentage, and 76th in slugging.
+- McCutchen is batting .444 during his last outings and is on a four-game hitting streak.

+- In 64.2% of his 67 games this season, McCutchen has picked up at least one hit.
+He's also had 16 multi-hit games.

+- Looking at the 67 games he has played this year, he's hit a long ball in nine of them (13.4%), and in 3.2% of his trips to the dish.

-- McCutchen has picked up a hit in 63.6% of his 66 games this year, with more than one hit in 22.7% of those games.
+- McCutchen has driven in a run in 18 games this season (26.9%), including six games with more than one RBI (9.0%).
+He has also driven home three or more of his team's runs in one contest.

-- In 13.6% of his games this year, he has gone deep, and 3.2% of his trips to the plate.

-- He has scored in 27 games this season, with multiple runs seven times.
+- He has scored in 28 games this year (41.8%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.